-The capacity of the PABX must be large enough to guarantee that the subscribers can be reached in high-density traffic.
-Both the capacity of the entire PABX and the capacity of the individual cells must be taken into account.
+The capacity of the DECT system must be high enough to guarantee that subscribers can be reached in high-density traffic.
+Both the capacity of the entire DECT system and the capacity of the individual cells must be taken into account.

-The capacity of the PABX is determined using the following criteria:
+The capacity of the DECT system is determined using the following criteria: